 FreeNAS 25GbE / 50GbE / 100GbE Top Picks

 Coming soon – we will likely update this with 25GbE and 50GbE options in the near future.
-We have heard work is ongoing improving performance above 40GbE and so we will issue top picks recommendations when the time is appropriate.
+We have heard work is ongoing improving performance above 40GbE and so we will issue top picks recommendations in late Q4 2019 as FreeNAS gets better tuning for these speeds.
+The quick summary is Chelsio T5/ T6 or Intel again if possible.

 You can see more of our FreeNAS Buyer’s Guides here.